RhetTbull/osxphotos/README.md

-  places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... tutorial   Display osxphotos tutorial. uninstall  Uninstall Python packages from the osxphotos environment
+  places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... snap       Create snapshot of Photos database to use with diff command tutorial   Display osxphotos tutorial. uninstall  Uninstall Python packages from the osxphotos environment uuid       Print out unique IDs (UUID) of photos selected in Photos
 ```

 To get help on a specific command, use `osxphotos help <command_name>`